sekhri101/personal-goals/accomplishments/README.md

 ## February 2018

+- 02/28/18: Published second Python article with Jeff for opensource.com: [Why Python devs should use Pipenv](https://opensource.com/article/18/2/why-python-devs-should-use-pipenv)
+- 02/27/18: Took a bad impostor syndrome day and did some journaling to overcome that
 - 02/21/18: Published my first essay for the Pastry Box Project: [Cultivating Self-Worth](https://the-pastry-box-project.net/lacey-williams-henschel/2018-february-21)
 - 02/19/18: Real progress on Trey Hunner's [regex tutorial](http://pycon2017.regex.training/index.html)
 - 02/15/18: Worked with a personal trainer